cockroachdb/docs/v23.1/transactions.md

 | [`ROLLBACK TO SAVEPOINT`](rollback-transaction.html) | Roll back a [nested transaction](#nested-transactions); also used to handle [retryable transaction errors](advanced-client-side-transaction-retries.html).               |

 {{site.data.alerts.callout_info}}
 If you are using a framework or library that does not have [advanced retry logic](advanced-client-side-transaction-retries.html) built in, you should implement an application-level retry loop with exponential backoff.
-See [Client-side intervention](#client-side-intervention).
+See [Client-side retry handling](transaction-retry-error-reference.html#client-side-retry-handling).
 {{site.data.alerts.end}}

 ## Syntax